 A Quick Glance at the IEC 62443 Standard

-IEC 62443-4-2 Level 2: Baseline Requirements of the Automation Industry
+IEC 62443-4-2 Requirements for the Automation Industry

-IEC 62443-4-2 subsection, which issues guidelines for component suppliers, the subsection is becoming increasingly important.
+The IEC 62443 standard contains several subsections that relate to people with different responsibilities.
+As SIs are increasingly demanding compliance with the IEC 62443-4-2 subsection, which issues guidelines for component suppliers, this subsection is becoming ever more important.
 The component requirements are derived from foundational requirements, including account, identifier and authenticator management, password-based authentication, public key authentication, use control, data integrity and confidentiality, as well as backup for resource availability.